NuWave Investment Management LLC Sells 1,506 Shares of Automatic Data Processing, Inc. (NASDAQ:ADP)

 Insider Buying and Selling at Automatic Data Processing

 In other Automatic Data Processing news, VP James T. Sperduto sold 207 shares of the stock in a transaction dated Tuesday, November 1st.
 The stock was sold at an average price of $242.34, for a total value of $50,164.38.
 Following the transaction, the vice president now owns 8,535 shares of the company’s stock, valued at $2,068,371.90.
 The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-In other Automatic Data Processing news, VP Laura G. Brown sold 252 shares of the company’s stock in a transaction dated Monday, October 3rd.
+In other Automatic Data Processing news, VP James T. Sperduto sold 207 shares of the company’s stock in a transaction dated Tuesday, November 1st.
+The stock was sold at an average price of $242.34, for a total value of $50,164.38.
+Following the completion of the sale, the vice president now owns 8,535 shares in the company, valued at $2,068,371.90.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, VP Laura G. Brown sold 252 shares of the company’s stock in a transaction dated Monday, October 3rd.
 The stock was sold at an average price of $228.35, for a total value of $57,544.20.
-Following the completion of the sale, the vice president now owns 6,016 shares in the company, valued at $1,373,753.60.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, VP James T. Sperduto sold 207 shares of the stock in a transaction dated Tuesday, November 1st.
-The stock was sold at an average price of $242.34, for a total value of $50,164.38.
-Following the sale, the vice president now owns 8,535 shares of the company’s stock, valued at approximately $2,068,371.90.
+Following the completion of the sale, the vice president now owns 6,016 shares of the company’s stock, valued at approximately $1,373,753.60.
 The disclosure for this sale can be found here.
 0.33% of the stock is owned by corporate insiders.

 Automatic Data Processing, Inc provides cloud-based human capital management solutions worldwide.
 It operates in two segments, Employer Services and Professional Employer Organization (PEO).
 The Employer Services segment offers strategic, cloud-based platforms, and human resources (HR) outsourcing solutions.